MathiasWP/blog/posts/3-tips-for-upgrading-the-performance-of-your-svelte-stores/index.md

 then it probably is a duck.
 ```

 Knowing this, we can expect the Svelte echosystem to get scalable, sophisticated and performant implementations of handling complex global state.
-We don't even have to write a single line of Svelte code to creat it, as long as it follows the contract!
+We don't even have to write a single line of Svelte code to create it, as long as it follows the contract!

-If you want me to discuss scalable patterns for creating global state then let me know!
+If you want me to discuss scalable patterns for creating global state in Svelte then let me know!
 For now, we'll keep it simple and look at some concepts that you can apply to the default stores provided by Svelte.

 ## 1: Split up your stores
 Svelte does an amazing job at _"surgically updating the DOM when the state of your app changes"_, but it is not black magic.